sarahtanja/lab-book/_posts/2023-03-20-protocol-qbit.md

 ### Step 2.
 Prepare Working Solution

-- [ ] calculate how much working solution you need
+- [ ] calculate volume of working solution you need

-  standard #1 - 190uL working solution.
-10uL
+  standard #1 - 190uL working solution, 10uL standard

-  standard #2 - 190uL working solution
+  standard #2 - 190uL working solution, 10uL standard

-  sample 1      - 199uL working solution
+  sample 1      - 199uL working solution, 1uL sample

-  sample 2      - 199uL working solution
+  sample 2      - 199uL working solution, 1uL sample

-  sample 3      - 199uL working solution
+  sample 3      - 199uL working solution, 1uL sample

   .. etc.

   $$
   2*190uL + no. of samples *199uL = Working-Solution-Volume
   $$

 **Note:** The final volume in each tube must be 200 µL.
 Each standard tube requires 190 µL of Qubit™ working solution, and each sample tube requires anywhere from 180–199 µL.
 Ensure that you have sufficient Qubit™ working solution to accommodate all standards and samples, with a little 'extra'.
-For example, to prepare enough working solution for 2 standards and 8 samples:
+For example, to prepare enough working solution for 2 standards and 8 samples: $ 2*190uL + 8*199uL = 1972uL = 1.972mL \approx 2mL $
-$$
-2*190uL + 8*199uL = 1972uL = 1.972mL \approx 2mL
-$$
 {: .notice--info}

+- [ ] calculate a 1:200 dilution of dye-reagent to buffer

+  - Divide working solution volume in uL by 200 to find volume in uL of dye-reagent, then subtract volume in uL of dye-reagent from working solution volume to get buffer volume.

-For a 2mL 1 : 200 dilution of dye-reagent : buffer,  pipette 10uL of Qubit dye-reagent plus 1990uL of Qubit buffer into a 15mL falcon tube.
+  - For a 2mL volume, a 1:200 dilution of dye-reagent:buffer would be 10uL of Qubit dye-reagent plus 1990uL of Qubit buffer.

-- [ ]

-- [ ] take 15mL falcon tube
+- [ ] take 15mL falcon tube, dilute above volumes of dye-reagent with buffer to get the final working solution volume.
+Cap & invert falcon tube to mix.

 ### Step 3.
 Pipette Working Solution, Standards, & Samples into assay tubes